 Ontario is Lagging Behind

 Five other Canadian jurisdictions – Saskatchewan, Nova Scotia, Manitoba, Yukon and Quebec – have all passed legislation to address grandparents’ rights.
 In Ontario, a grandparent has the ability to obtain an order for access to his or her grandchild, if it is found to be in the child’s best interests, but that ability is not automatic.
-The new legislation would ensure courts give grandparents the chance to make their case.
+The new legislation would ensure courts give grandparents rights in Ontario the chance to make their case

 The Best Interests of the Children

 Members of Ottawa group Alienated Grandparents Anonymous have been pushing to change Ontario’s law since 2005.
-Grandparents argue they can provide guidance and security that is sometimes lacking at home.
+Do Grandparents have rights in Ontario argue they can provide guidance and security that is sometimes lacking at home.
 Unfortunately, parents sometimes use their children as pawns in divorces, denying them access to grandparents and isolating them from family members.
 Some argue this needless alienation, pain and suffering amounts to psychological and emotional abuse.

 Maintain Positive Family Relationships